Lauren Brave, MD, Pediatrician

 Helmets

-Whenever your child is on a bike, skateboard, scooter or other fast moving toy, please make sure that a helmet is fastened appropriately.
+Whenever your child is on a bike, skateboard, scooter, or another fast-moving toy, make sure the helmet is fastened properly.
 Concussions are on the rise; please protect your child’s precious head!
-And remember if the helmet was involved in an accident, it has served its purpose and needs to be replaced.
+And remember, if the helmet was involved in an accident, it has served its purpose and needs to be replaced.